elpaso/qgis-server-docker/README.md

 **WFS-T** is enabled (no authentication required).

 *QGIS Server Browser* plugin is installed by deafult for a quick preview of layers.

 *QGIS Server OAuth* plugin is installed (not available in **CGI** mode), see [README](https://github.com/boundlessgeo/qgis-server-oauth2-auth-plugin/blob/master/README.rst) for details

-*QGIS Server WPS plugin is install and configured to serve all processing algorithms, models and scripts can be added to the exported volume
+*QGIS Server WPS* plugin is install and configured to serve all processing algorithms, models and scripts can be added to the exported volume

+*Customized GetFeatureInfo* response plugin add an HTML snippet to all responses.
+The main purpose of this is to allow testing of hyperlinks in the GetFeatureInfo response.

 # Building